SergeiGL/Rust_OCR/README.md

 - Utilizes a configuration file to specify neural network architecture.
 - Creates a network with one input layer, one hidden layer, and one output layer.
 - Number of neurons in each layer is customizable via the config file.
-- Save weights after each 10 iterations
+- Save weights after each 100 iterations

 ### 3. Prediction

 - Displays the same drawing interface as the image creation component.
 - Use Backspace to clear the canvas.
-- Press Enter to have the neural network predict the drawn number.
+- Press Enter to have the neural network predict the drawn number (showed in console)

-## Support the Author

-If you find this project helpful, you can donate:

-- USDT (TRC20): `TXiRw82og6KPWbntgRQtj4N77xrqEu11fh`
-- BTC: `bc1qjc4rkus9thvpcdafyzu9jecxnwd6fr7m3ew5lg`
-- ETH: `0x4455C2F365d801a515e2FF0175D89C97e55105D6`

 Enjoy programming and have a nice day!